-The high temperatures will persist as long as the pile is turned and oxygen introduced.
+The high temperatures will persist as long as the pile is turned and oxygen is introduced.
 Anaerobic conditions occur when the pile is not turned.
 These drop the temperature and slow the decomposition process.
 Can compost get too hot?
-Of course it can, but in rare instances.
+Of course, it can but in rare instances.
 Temperatures that exceed 200 degrees Fahrenheit (93 C.) are likely damaging to the organisms that live and work in the compost.

 What Causes Overheated Compost Piles To Catch Fire?

 A rare combination of events can cause a compost pile to catch fire.
 These all must be met before the occasion arises.